meghnasavit/testrepo2/README.md

 # Create a JavaScript Action using TypeScript

-Use this template to bootstrap the creation of a JavaScript action.:rocket
+Use mplate to bootstrap the creation of a JavaScript action.:rocket

 ## Create an action from this template